microsoft/vscode/README.md

 ## Related Projects

-Many of the core components and extensions to Code live in their own repositories on GitHub.
+Many of the core components and extensions to VS Code live in their own repositories on GitHub.
 For example, the [node debug adapter](https://github.com/microsoft/vscode-node-debug) and the [mono debug adapter](https://github.com/microsoft/vscode-mono-debug).

 For a complete list, please see the [Related Projects](https://github.com/Microsoft/vscode/wiki/Related-Projects) page on our [wiki](https://github.com/Microsoft/vscode/wiki).